dcronqvist/logix/README.md

 Simulator for logic gates and circuits.

-Below is an example gif of the [8-bit computer designed and built by Ben Eater](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU), implemented in LogiX (exists as en [example project](/examples/beneater-8bit/)).
+Below is an example gif of the [8-bit computer designed and built by Ben Eater](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU), implemented in LogiX (exists as an [example project](/examples/beneater-8bit/)).
 In the gif, a very simple program is loaded into memory that is incrementing a counter and displaying the result on the `OUTPUT` pins.

 ![Showcasing an example implementation of the Ben Eater 8-bit computer](media/ben_eater_showcase.gif)